maemo-leste/maemo-user-guide/source/chapters/ui.rst

 When you select an option, press a button, or open a menu, the previous window will be go to the back as you navigate further through the application.

-In the :ref:`chapters/ui:The top-right area`, depending on whether you are in the main application window or not, the button shown will either be:
+In the :ref:`chapters/ui:Top-right area`, depending on whether you are in the main application window or not, the button shown will either be:

       |close-button|
       An X